tsoernes/dca/README.md

 Example usage, TDC gradient value net on simulation with 10 Erlangs and 15% chance of hand-offs using hand-off look-ahead:
 `python3 main.py tftdcsinghnet --hoff_lookahead --erlangs 10 --p_handoff 0.15`

+In general:
+`python3 main.py <agent_name> --long_option_name -short_option_name`

+Listed below are some of the features and agent implementations.
+Run `python3 main.py --help` for comprehensive list.
 # Non-learning agents
 See `fixedstrats.py`
 - Fixed Assign (`fixedassign`)